NixOS/aarch64-build-box/README.md

 # Configuring your computer for remote builds

-1. Put this in your configuration.nix
+First, put this in your `configuration.nix`:
-2. As root run `ssh your-user-name@147.75.79.198 -i /root/a-private-key`
-   and make sure it works.
-If not, ping me and I'll check logs.

 ```nix
 {